tyler71/C196/C196_Supporting_Docs/F-Reflection.md

 C --> |LiveData| D[Adapter]
 C --> |List| E[Validation]
 ```
-By doing this, validation checks on the data would be easier to handle, remove complexity of trying to *force* LiveData to act as Lists and improve optimization, as synchronous called would only be completed when needed.
+By doing this, validation checks on the data would be easier to handle, remove complexity of trying to *force* `LiveData` to act as `Lists` and improve optimization, as synchronous called would only be completed when needed.

-> The document describes a change in planning and order of development.
-Adequate detail describing at least one aspect of the Android Studio  project that would be changed, including the changes that would be made  is not evident.

 ## Emulator Usage
 Emulators are a tool to rapidly develop programs by allowing the developer to load in a apk into many simulated environments, such as tablets, phones or even wearable devices such as watches.